 -

 Rescue Breaths: After 30 compressions, give two gentle rescue breaths.
-Cover the infant’s nose and mouth with your mouth to create a seal and deliver a small puff of air—just enough to make the chest visibly rise.
+Cover the infant’s nose and mouth with your mouth to create a seal and deliver a small puff of air—just enough to make the child's mouth visibly rise.
 Be careful not to use too much force, as infants’ lungs are small and delicate.

 -